-Texas is pretty much paradise, and part of what makes the state so heavenly is the food.
+The Lone Star State is pretty much paradise, and part of what makes the state so heavenly is the food.
 While we already know that Texans love their tacos, they are also particularly partial to a Czech pastry known far and wide as the kolache.
-Before we get into the nitty-gritty of where to find them, let's stop and examine exactly what a kolache is.
+Before we get into the nitty-gritty of where to find them, let's stop and examine what a kolache is.
 It's important for the kolache purists that we distinguish between a kolache and a klobasnek.
 And no, these are not donuts or pigs in a blanket.

 According to Texan vernacular, a kolache is a breakfast food comprised of sweet bread filled with various breakfast items.
 The delicious baked goods were originally brought to America by Czech immigrants from the Czech Republic.
 A Texas kolache can contain savory ingredients like brisket, sausage, eggs, cheddar cheese, jalapenos, or any number of other creative delicacies.
 However, denotatively, that is a klobasnek.
-A kolache, in fact, has no meat in it at all and instead is filled with fruit purees, cream cheese or other sweet fillings.
-For the sake of simplicity, however, we will refer to all of the above as kolaches, because this is Texas, and our language is not always based on accuracy or Czech heritage.
+A kolache has no meat in it at all.
+It is filled with fruit purees like apricot, cream cheese, or other sweet fillings.
+For the sake of simplicity, we will refer to all of the above as kolaches, because this is Texas, and our language is not always based on accuracy or Czech heritage.

 1. Czech Stop -- West